 The performance ended with the entire grammar school together on stage to premiere a new arrangement by bells director and composer Kath Wissinger.
 Our students have grown in artistic teamwork and community this year, and we were very proud of them for their hard work highlighted at the spring program!

-In addition to the performances, 5th graders were presented with their awards from the National Mythology Exam.
+In addition to the performances, 5th graders were presented with their awards.

 Emme Rose Ritchie